-Once you have these key people in place, you will be able to quite easily structure an Amazon team for each area of responsibility.
+Once you have these key people in place, you will be able to quite easily structure workers for your Amazon account for each area of responsibility.

-As each of your managers is set snugly in place on your A-team, they can begin preparing for hiring and onboarding.
-It is a good practice to take on only two or three new workers at a time so that your managers can properly vet, set up and supervise each Amazon team member.
+As each manager is set snugly in place, they can begin preparing for hiring and onboarding.
+It is a good practice to take on only two or three new workers at a time so that managers can properly vet, set up and supervise each one.
 Don’t rush the process since trying to get all these positions filled in a panic will not work well for you in the long run.
-Take your time and work with your managers to find the right people who value your company and have the professional drive and work ethic to make it grow.
-Onboarding should be a priority so that you can ensure that each position functions well and each member integrates seamlessly with the rest of the team.
+Take your time and work with managers to find the right people who value your company and have the professional drive and work ethic to make it grow.
+Onboarding should be a priority so that you can ensure that each position functions well and each member integrates seamlessly with other workers.

 Each of these positions should be filled with highly skilled individuals who have ample experience in their respective niches: